Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 Fortunately, that doesn’t become an issue for most of the cases.
 Most tanks grow algae and biofilm naturally.
 There is nothing you’ll have to do additionally for that.

 Biofilm mainly grows over the surface of other objects, leaves, glass, etc. While cleaning the aquarium glass, you can always leave one or two sides unscratched.
-It will ensure there is enough biofilm all the time for the baby shrimps.
+It will ensure there is enough biofilm for the baby shrimps all the time.

 Also, baby shrimps don’t eat all types of algae.
-Any type of hair or thread algae, hard spot algae, etc. are not preferred by baby as well as adult cherry shrimps.
+Both baby and adult cherry shrimp don’t prefer any type of hair or thread algae, hard spot algae, etc.

 What Is The Best Food For Baby Cherry Shrimps?

-Fortunately, there are lots of shrimp foods in the market that promises to offer that.
-In my long years of shrimp keeping, I have tried almost every brand of shrimp food there is out in the market.
-But nothing made me and my shrimps happier than the Bacter AE.
+In my long years of shrimp keeping, I have tried almost every brand of shrimp food on the market.
+But nothing made me and my shrimp happier than the Bacter AE.

 Bacter AE is a very popular shrimp food manufactured by GlasGarten.
-This is very suitable for baby shrimps as the food comes in powdered form.
+It is powdered and suitable for baby shrimp.

 You may wonder among hundreds of shrimp food brands, why am I choosing Bacter AE?
 Well, here are some reasons: